Bracelets with XinYi Jade Beads media thumbnails

 Finish Waxy polish

-Hardness 2.5–3.5 Mohs — avoid knocks and direct abrasion
+Hardness 2.5–3.5 Mohs — avoid direct impacts and abrasion

 Clasp No clasp — adjustable elastic cord